 7. Wireshark | Network Sniffing

-Network sniffing or packet monitoring is important from an attacker’s perspective to carry out a successful sniffing attack, as well as from a security professional’s.
-In network monitoring, assessing the contents of the packets being transferred is the key to spy on the network or to detect suspicious packets within the network.
+Network sniffing or packet monitoring is important from an attacker’s as well as security professional’s perspective to carry out a successful sniffing attack.
+In network monitoring, assessing the contents of the packets that are being transferred is the key to spy on the network or to detect suspicious packets within the network.

-Wireshark is a free and open-source software used for packet analysis.
+Wireshark is a free, open-source software that is used for packet analysis.
 Equipped with a convenient user interface, Wireshark is one of the easiest tools to use for network monitoring.
-Its color-coding features help users easily identify the nature of the packets being circulated.
+Its color-coding features help users to easily identify the nature of the packets being circulated.